robotix/2020.robotix.in/_tutorials/mechanical/submarinetut.md

 **The pressure ballast tank consists of a sealed ballast tank capable of withstanding a significant pressure increase (5 bar or so).
 To flood the tank water is pumped into the tank with a high pressure water pump.
 Because the air in the ballast tank cannot escape the air is compressed.**

 **To empty the tank, the water pump pumps the water out of the tanks again.
 Note that because the pressure build-up inside the ballast tank it can never be completely filled.
-Assuming a maximum pressure of 5 bar inside the tank, about 80 percent of the volume of the ballast tank can be used. **
+Assuming a maximum pressure of 5 bar inside the tank, about 80 percent of the volume of the ballast tank can be used.**

-**![][2]**
+**![][2]{:.img-responsive}**

 #### Piston Ballast Tank